aastroza/blog/about.md

 permalink: /about/
 ---

 I'm a Machine Learning Engineer / Data Scientist living in Santiago, Chile.
-You can see my resume and projects [here](https://aastroza.github.io/) format.
+You can see my resume and projects [here](https://aastroza.github.io/).

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].